scobi7/SCLoadForecasting/README.md

 - **Train your data**: Create a training and testing data set.
 80% of the data can be training where you run and train your model.
 Then you can test your results against the actual results from the testing data set.

+***maltplotlib and train on a simple RNN
+***train with a batch size of 1
+    figure out offset
+    figure out if i can use dayton_mw to predict the next dayton_mw